Excelsior, Minnesota: History

 The first Euro-Americans known to have visited Lake Minnetonka were two teenage boys, Joe Brown and Will Snelling, who canoed up Minnehaha Creek from Fort Saint Anthony in 1822.

 Minnesota's territorial governor Alexander Ramsey officially named Lake Minnetonka in 1852.
-He had been informed that the Dakota called the lake Mní iá Tháŋka (“the-water-they-speak-of-is-large”).
-The next year, a group of settlers from New York established Excelsior, the lake's first white settlement.
+He had been informed that the Dakota called the lake Mní iá Tháŋka ("the-water-they-speak-of-is-large").
+The next year, a group of settlers from upstate New York established Excelsior, the lake's first white settlement.
+The former Excelsior Township was named after the hamlet.

 During the late 19th century, the Excelsior and Lake Minnetonka area was home to several popular summer lake resorts.

 Streetcars were used in Excelsior as a part of the Twin City Rapid Transit Company system until 1932, when the line was cut back to Hopkins.

 20th century

 A large ballroom called "Danceland" (later "Big Reggie's Danceland") stood across the street from Excelsior Amusement Park from the mid-1920s to 1973.
 Operated by Ray Colihan, it hosted performances by Lawrence Welk, Fred Waring, and the Andrews Sisters in the 1930s.
 On May 3, 1963, the Beach Boys performed at Danceland.
 Beach Boys singer Mike Love remembered the performance as a significant moment for the band in a 2019 interview.
 According to Love, people "were breaking the windows to get into [Danceland] because it was sold out...
 I said to one of my bandmates: 'This must be like when Elvis was starting out.'"
 On June 12, 1964, The Rolling Stones played Danceland for an audience of 283.
 It has been speculated that Excelsior resident Jimmy Hutmaker inspired Mick Jagger to write the 1969 song "You Can't Always Get What You Want" after a chance encounter at a local drugstore earlier that day, but this claim has long been disputed.

 In 1974 President Gerald Ford purchased a golden retriever named Liberty from Excelsior resident Avis Friberg.